 Financial support is available to sociology graduate students.
 The major source of department support is in the form of teaching assistantships, which are granted every year on a competitive basis.
 Teaching assistants receive tuition remission and a substantial stipend.
 The department also awards the Chancellor’s Award each year to promising incoming students.

 Students may also apply for Graduate School fellowships.
 UWM offers Advanced Opportunity Program fellowships to disadvantaged minority students on a competitive basis, Graduate School Fellowships and Dissertation Fellowships.
 More information about the fellowships and links to other UWM resources is available at Graduate School Types of Funding.

 Graduate Teaching Assistant Program for MA Students

 Teaching Assistantships provide guaranteed funding for 2 years for MA students.
-This funding includes a cash stipend, tuition remission for both in-state and out-of-state students, and low-cost health insurance for students and their families.
+This funding includes a cash stipend, tuition remission for both in-state and out-of-state students, and eligibility for low-cost health insurance for students and their families.
 Teaching assistantships are for full-time study.
 The Graduate School Guidelines for the appointment of teaching assistants are available for review.
 Application for a position is done via the on-line admissions application.

 Purpose of Graduate Teaching Assistant Program